apple/swift-algorithms/README.md

 ## Documentation

-For API documentation, see the library's official documentation in Xocde or on the Web.
+For API documentation, see the library's official documentation in Xcode or on the Web.

 - [API documentation][docs]
 - [Swift.org announcement][announcement]